SandTechStuff/AeroFirefox/README.md

 ![GitHub Release Date](https://img.shields.io/github/release-date/SandTechStuff/AeroFirefox)
 ![GitHub Downloads (all assets, all releases)](https://img.shields.io/github/downloads/SandTechStuff/AeroFirefox/total)

+> [!WARNING]
+> The latest release no longer works on Firefox 141+
+> If you want to use the theme on newer versions, download it from the [3.0-test](https://github.com/SandTechStuff/AeroFirefox/tree/3.0-test) branch.

 Brings the Aero titlebar buttons from Windows Vista/7 to modern versions of Firefox, complete with hover and active effects!

 This theme uses images extracted from the official Windows 7 msstyles theme file, so the buttons are as accurate as possible (besides the hover glow).